SysMo/SmoWeb/doc/source/server/ObjectCreationAndSerialization.rst

 Metaclass
 ---------

-The metaclass, :class:`~smo.django.view.ModularPageViewMeta`, loops over the :class:`~smo.django.view.ModularPageView` class attributes, as well as the attributes of all its base classes, collecting the post actions, lists of names of JavaScript libraries and lists of names of Google modules required to render the page respectively in ``postActions``, ``requiredJSLibraries`` and ``requiredGoogleModules`` attributes of the page view class being created.
+The metaclass, :class:`~smo.django.view.ModularPageViewMeta`, loops over the modular page view class' attributes, as well as the attributes of all its base classes, collecting the post actions, lists of names of JavaScript libraries and lists of names of Google modules required to render the page respectively in ``postActions``, ``requiredJSLibraries`` and ``requiredGoogleModules`` attributes of the page view class being created.
 When the static page is rendered by the template engine later, the URLs of the